mLewisLogic/despec/docs/system/validation-report.md

 ### Suitable For ✅

-- ✅ Local filesystem development (despec's target)
+- ✅ Local filesystem development (xdd's target)
 - ✅ Solo developers and small teams
 - ✅ Internal tools on known infrastructure
 - ✅ Development and testing environments
-- ✅ Specifications under `.despec/` directory
+- ✅ Specifications under `.xdd/` directory

 ### NOT Suitable For ❌